shadopawn/canvasdarkmode/README.md

  The firefox-edition branch contains a beta build of Dark Mode for Canvas (Firefox Edition).
 It is currently in development and will not get official Github releases at this time.

  ## Dark Mode for Canvas (Beta)
- The chrome-beta branch contains a build build of Dark Mode for Canvas.
+ The chrome-beta branch contains a beta build of Dark Mode for Canvas.
 This build is only supported on Google Chrome.
-A beta release is coming along with the next release of Dark Mode for Canvas (Stable)